waughsh/waughsh.github.io/_posts/2019-02-09-discovering-adversarial-rules.md

 2. **High adversary count**: rule $r$ must also generate paraphrases that will alter the prediction of the model.
 Additionally, the semantic similarity should be high between paraphrases.
 This can be measured by $\sum\_{x \in X} S(x, r(x)) \text{SEA}(x, r(x))$.
 3. **Non-redundancy**: rules should be diverse and cover as many $x$ as possible.

-To satisfy criteria 2 and 3, Ribeiro et al. proposed a submodular optimization objective:
+To satisfy criteria 2 and 3, Ribeiro et al. proposed a submodular optimization objective, which can be solved with a greedy algorithm with a theoretical guarantee to a constant factor off of the optimum.

 $$
 \max_{R, |R| <B} \sum_{x \in X} \max_{r \in R} S(x, r(x)) \text{SEA}(x, r(x))
 $$

+The overall algorithm is described below: